Home IIT JEE What is a Good NTA Score in JEE Main 2026?

 • Begin from the NCERTs first

-• Do not jump onto too many reference books
+• Do not jump into too many reference books

 • Prepare notes